 Jesus chose as the setting for His parable of the Good Samaritan a road notorious for robbers.
 Turns out, that road still has thieves.
 Ask me how I know.

-Last week Cathy and I stayed in Israel a few days after the Insight for Living Ministries tour in order to do some filming with my lifelong friend, Scott Wilson.
+After a tour in Israel, we stayed a few days longer in order to do some filming with my lifelong friend, Scott Wilson.
 One of the scenes we filmed took place on the Ascent of Adummim—the Good Samaritan Road.

 While there, a group of thieves stole from me.
 But unlike the victim in Jesus’ parable, I wasn’t beaten and left half-dead.